adobhal95/retailer-data-lake/README.md

 ### Daily Data Ingestion

-1. **Extract** data from Cloud SQL databases and APIs
+1. **Extract** data from Cloud SQL databases and APIs to gcs datalake.
-2. **Load** raw data to GCS bronze layer in parquet format
+2. **Load** raw data to bigquery bronze layer in json/parquet format(depending on table).

+   a.
+Here while loading data, I've used incremental or full load data strategy based on the table type.
+If table data changes frequently will incremental load the table based on the latest checkpoint.
+If table's data changes less frequently we can fully load the data.

 3. **Transform** data through silver layer (cleaning and validation)
 4. **Aggregate** data in gold layer for business consumption
-5. **Update** Tableau data sources

-### Data Quality Checks

-- Schema validation at bronze layer
-- Data type consistency at silver layer
-- Business rule validation at gold layer
-- Automated alerts for data anomalies

-## 📊 Available Dashboards

-### Pre-built Tableau Dashboards

-- **Sales Performance Dashboard**

-  - Revenue trends and KPIs
-  - Product performance metrics
-  - Regional sales analysis

-- **Customer Analytics Dashboard**

-  - Customer segmentation
-  - Purchase behavior analysis
-  - Customer lifetime value

-- **Supplier Performance Dashboard**
-  - Supplier reliability metrics
-  - Cost analysis
-  - Delivery performance

 ## 🚀 Deployment Options

+1. For learning purpose first we will eeploy each services manually.
+Go through the [config]("../config/main_instructions.md") folder for further instructions.
+2. For managed deployment, will be using cloud composer and cloud build.
+   a.
+Cloud Composer to run dags.
+   b.
+Cloud Build to push the changes made in code (CI/CD).

 ### Google Cloud Deployment

-- Google Cloud Composer for Airflow
+- Google Cloud Composer for Airflow.
-- Cloud SQL for operational databases
+- Cloud SQL for operational databases.
-- Cloud Storage for data lake
+- Cloud Storage for data lake.
-- Tableau Server for BI
+- Google Cloud Dataproc for managed apache spark service.